 When should I build up my cash wedge?

 “I can see the rationale for wanting a cash safety net, but when do you build it up?
 And by the time you might build one, you should at that point already have a solid stream of income that covers your expenses.”

 Honestly, hard to say.
 I hope you are correct of course.
 Having a solid income stream is our goal and has been one to start semi-retirement with for many years now.

-We listed our 2020 financial goals here but increasing our cash wedge to help prepare for semi-retirement didn’t make the cut.
+We listed our 2020 financial goals here but increasing our cash wedge to $50,000 or so was not on it.

 I have found “the monthly income growth via dripping takes a life of its own”.

 Indeed good reader!

 It’s quite remarkable to see my portfolio on autopilot actually.
 With dozens of stocks DRIPping I can now see the compounding power right in front of my eyes every month – hundreds of stock shares buy a handful of more shares commission-free.
 The same thing happens next quarter.
 And the next…